danforthcenter/plantcv/docs/analyze_color.md

 **returns** color channel histogram headers, color channel histogram data, analysis images

 - **Parameters:**
-    - img - RGB image data
+    - rgb_img - RGB image data
     - mask - binary mask of selected contours
     - bins - number of color bins (0-256), if you would like to bin data, you would alter this number
     - hist_plot_type - 'None', 'all', 'rgb','lab' or 'hsv', this is the data to be printed to an SVG histogram file, however all (every channel) data is still stored to the database.